christianbirchler-org/sdc-testing-competition/COMPETITION.md

 [ ][ ][ ][ ]      [ ][x][ ][ ]
 ```
 ## Goal
+The goal is to develop cost-effective novel test selection tools.
 The participants of the tool competition submit a test selector for simulation-based tests of SDCs.
 We consider a test **passing** when the car drives **within the lane** during the whole simulation scenario.
 We consider a test **failing** when the car drives **off the lane** during the simulation.